How to Choose a Camcorder with Good Audio

 When the typical consumer buys a camcorder they are thinking about price, size, video quality, features such as image stabilization and zoom, and so forth.
 These are all important considerations, but often, little thought is given to another important component of their home movies: the audio.

-Common causes of this are low quality microphones, poorly placed microphones, and lack of skill on the part of the "filmaker".
+Common causes of this are low-quality microphones, poorly placed microphones, and lack of skill on the part of the filmmaker.
 Here are a few basic tips for everyday users to help them choose a camcorder with good audio and get better sound in their films.